Date: 17 June 2018. A Day of

 nothing about.
 The final four we control.

 needed to eat properly and exercise too.
-I don't smoke and
+I do not smoke and

 alcohol is not my thing either.